Posts: 662

 So, in advance of Bishop's photos, we can think the method is the same.

-Hi Constaine here WOW! hock: Thats one well preserved helm.
+Hi Constaine here WOW!
+Confusedhock: Thats one well preserved helm.
 Does anyone know were it came from?Was it just recently discoverd or did it spend years in a basement in a museum or was it just dug up?
 Are there any details ?.This is one great looking helm, I would not mind a copy for myself.
-A pity about the price, but heres 50 dollars on a group effort Cheers Constaine
+A pity about the price, but heres 50 dollars on a group effort Big Grin Cheers Constaine

 He who desires peace ,let him prepare for war.
 He who wants victory, let him train soldiers diligently.
 No one dares challenge or harm one who he realises will win if he fights.
 Vegetius, Epitome 3, 1st Century Legionary Thomas Razem